JamesHawkinss/thedudeinthecorner.xyz/README.md

 # thedudeinthecorner.xyz
-### Source Code

 Welcome to the repository for my website.
-This website is mainly for image hosting, although also has a very basic frontend component.
+This website is mainly for image hosting, although includes some very basic frontend components.